Consent Part 2: Do I Need To Get Consent? How Do I Do That?

 1. Capacity

 Capacity is the ability to understand and appreciate the information being provided.
 Those with diminished capacity may still (and are encouraged to) be involved in the consenting process.
-It is important that each consenting participant is fully aware and capable of providing consent.
+Each consenting participant must be fully aware and capable of providing consent.
 Commonly, this means being over the age of 18, free from the influence of drugs or alcohol, and free from any mental or physical illness that may impair decision-making or understanding.
-Check out our article where one of the Eval Academy team encountered problems with capacity and how she dealt with it.
+Check out our article where one of the Three Hive team encountered problems with capacity and how she dealt with it.

-Importantly, capacity may change over time and there are projects where you may need to assess capacity multiple times.
+Importantly, capacity may change over time, and there are projects where you may need to assess capacity, and consent, multiple times.

 2. Coercion